likebike/muck/README.md

 # muck
-A bottom-up build tool with automatic dependency detection
+A bottom-up build tool with automatic dependency detection.
+See website: http://muck.likebike.com/